-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, are brochure and are payable only when we determine they are medically necessary Plan physicians must provide or arrange your care.
-We have no calendar year deductible.
-Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility charge (i.e. hospital, surgical center, etc.). • YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME S PROCEDURES.
-Please refer to the precertification information shown in Se which services require precertification and identify which surgeries require p ection 3 to be sure Benefit Description You pay urgio cal procedures High Option n A cor nprehensive range of services, such as: \$150 per day up to 3 d lays - erative procedures \$20 per office visit wh nen servic eatment of fractures, including casting provided in the office rmal pre- and post-operative care by the surgeon rrection of amblyopia and strabismus, when medically necessary doscopy procedures opsy procedures moval of tumors and cysts rrection of congenital anomalies (see reconstructive surgery) eatment of burns cumcisions performed during newborn's post delivery stay in hospital Blu rgical treatment of morbid obesity (bariatric surgery) - for members who meet ue Shield Medical Policy and clinical criteria for covered procedures and services it have been approved by their primary care physicians.
-Cove red procedures: • Ro ux-en-Y Gastric Bypass • Ve rtical Banded Gastroplasty odenal Switch, Distal Gastric Bypass limited to Body Mass Index (BMI) of 50 or eater • La paroscopic Adjustable Gastric Band Clini cal criteria includes, but is not limited to:
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility charge (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

+which services require precertification and identify which surgeries require precertification.
+Benefit Description You pay Surgical procedures High Option A comprehensive range of services, such as: \$200 per day up to 3 days Operative procedures \$20 per office visit when service Treatment of fractures, including casting provided in the office Normal pre- and post-operative care by the surgeon · Correction of amblyopia and strabismus, when medically necessary Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see reconstructive surgery) Treatment of burns • Circumcisions performed during newborn's post delivery stay in hospital Surgical treatment of morbid obesity (bariatric surgery) - for members who meet Blue Shield Medical Policy and clinical criteria for covered procedures and services that have been approved by their primary care physicians.
+Covered procedures: Roux-en-Y Gastric Bypass Vertical Banded Gastroplasty Duodenal Switch, Distal Gastric Bypass limited to Body Mass Index (BMI) of 50 or greater , Laparoscopic Adjustable Gastric Band Clinical criteria includes, but is not limited to: The patient has a BMI greater than 40 or between 35 and 40 with a co-morbid condition such as a life-threatening cardiopulmonary condition, severe or uncontrolled diabetes, or sleep apnea.